 - Learn more about bullying with our curated resources

-- Read Information About Bullying and Harassment packet developed by VFN
+- Read VFN’s Resource Guide to Bullying and Harassment

 - I have a job that doesn’t allow me time to talk during your office hours (Monday – Friday, 9 am – 4:30 pm).
 Are there other times that I can talk with someone?

 While we do not offer support outside of office hours, parents can make telephone appointments at a specific time with a family support consultant e.g. during your lunch or other work break time.
 While family consultants can be reached through email, we often cannot provide detailed written help in complicated situations.
 VFN hosts two closed Facebook pages: Vermont Families of Children with Disabilities or Special Health Needs and Vermont Families of Adults with Disabilities or Special Health Needs.
 Both are supportive places for families where you can connect with other parents who may be facing similar challenges.

 - Can you help me with legal advice?